trailofbits/audit-kubernetes/notes/stefan.edwards/rra/kube-scheduler.md

 ## How does the service work?

+- Similar to most other components:
+  1. Retrieves a list of unscheduled/new pods
+  1. Retrieves a list of nodes with and their resource constraints
+  1. Chooses a node, potentially by round robin, to allocate based on best fit of resource requirements
+  1. Updates the pod spec on the kube-apiserver
+  1. that update is then retrieved by the node, which is also Watching components via the kube-apiserver
+- there may be multiple schedulers with various names, and parameters (such as pod-specific schedulers)

 ## Are there any subcomponents or shared boundaries?

+Yes

+- there may be multiple schedulers on the same MCP host
+- schedulers may run on the same host as the API server

 ## What communications protocols does it use?

+- standard HTTPS + auth (chosen by the cluster)

 ## Where does it store data?

+- most should be stored in etcd (via kube-apiserver)
+- some data will be stored on command line (configuration options) or on the file system (certificate paths for authentication)

 ## What is the most sensitive data it stores?

+- No direct storage

 ## How is that data stored?

+- N/A

 # Data Dictionary